DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 Use [Roles](../../guides/advanced-guides/authentication.md#user-roles) for user authentication.

 Roles are user log-in routines.
 When you first enable a `Role`, TestCafe executes the routine and saves the user authentication data.
-When you activate the same role again, TestCafe loads the authentication data and skips the log-in process.
+When you activate the same role again, TestCafe loads the authentication data and skips the log-in happens much faster.

 When you switch between `Roles`, TestCafe replaces your browser's existing authentication data with the new role's credentials.